sksamuel/cohort/README.md

 Then to wire into Ktor, install the `Cohort` plugin, and enable whichever features / endpoints we want to expose.

-Here is an example with each feature enabled.
+Here is a sample configuration with each feature enabled.

 ```kotlin
 install(Cohort) {